 Before you visit, let’s focus on the things you need to know relevant to Goreme instead of the whole country.
 In other words, instead of addressing things like travel adapters and what to wear to a Muslim-majority country, let’s target aspects specifically for Goreme.
-Here are the 10 things you need to know before visiting Goreme Turkey:

-1. Consider a hot air balloon ride through Cappadocia.
+- Consider a hot air balloon ride through Cappadocia.
 It’s a must-do—know the basics including the best time to fly, how to pick a pilot, and more!

-3. Determine the best town to stay in because the difference between Goreme and Urgup is vast.
+- Determine the best town to stay in because the difference between Goreme and Urgup is vast.

-4. Know that Goreme National Park and the Rock Sites of Cappadocia are UNESCO world heritage sites.
+- Know that Goreme National Park and the Rock Sites of Cappadocia are UNESCO world heritage sites.

-5. Understand the highlights and differences between the red, blue, and green tours in Cappadocia.
+- Understand the highlights and differences between the red, blue, and green tours in Cappadocia.

-6. Trek one of the five beautiful day hikes to take from Goreme.
+- Trek one of the five beautiful day hikes to take from Goreme.

-9. Bring good non-slip footwear.
+- Bring good non-slip footwear.

 1. Consider a Hot Air Balloon Ride Through Cappadocia

 If you’re planning on flying in a hot air balloon then the most important thing to remember is to book your flight as early into your stay as possible.
-Balloons fly about 260 days per year so the odds that you’ll go up are in your favor.
+Balloons fly about 260 days per year so the odds you’ll go up are in your favor.
 However, in cases of delays or cancellations, especially due to weather, your agency can reschedule you for another day.

 In cases of poor weather, visiting Goreme for at least three days should allow for abnormal climatic conditions to pass.
 Also, it will allow you time to see the main attractions, take some scenic walks, explore caves, and take a hot air balloon ride.
-The best flights fill up months in advance so it’s important to book early.
+The best flights fill up months in advance so it’s essential to book early.